lavafroth/publicly/README.md

 The `Authfile` is the source of truth.

-Keys can be added via the chat interface but they won't persist over multiple runs of the server unless they are committed using the `/commit` command.
+Keys can be added via the chat interface with the `/add` command but they won't persist over multiple runs of the server unless they are committed using the `/commit` command.

 Consider the keys in the example `Authfile`